Doctor Who: The Lost Stories (E·F)

 The Fragile Yellow Arc Of Fragrance The First Doctor

 Writer: Moris Farhi Notes: On January 6th, 1964, Farhi contacted story editor David Whitaker about writing for Doctor Who.
-Whitaker commissioned a script for one episode, which became “The Fragile Yellow Arc Of Fragrance”.
-Whitaker rejected this on the 24th, feeling its subject matter was unsuitable for Doctor Who, but encouraged Farhi to continue to develop ideas for the programme.
+They arranged a meeting for January 17th, where Farhi offered Whitaker “The Fragile Yellow Arc Of Fragrance”.
+Whitaker rejected it on the 24th, having deemed its subject matter to be unsuitable for Doctor Who, but he encouraged Farhi to continue to develop ideas for the programme.
 In November 2010, Big Finish Production released an audio adaptation of “The Fragrant Yellow Arc Of Fragrance” by John Dorney.

 Characters: The First Doctor, Susan, Ian, Barbara